Invenietis/CK-ActivityMonitor/CK.ActivityMonitor/README.md

 The [`IActivityMonitor`](IActivityMonitor.cs) interface is a logger that groups and, more importantly, the `Output` where `IActivityMonitorClient` listeners/sinks can be registered and unregistered.

-For a monitor to expose a non null `IActivityMonitor.ParallelLogger`, the `ActivityMonitor` constructor must be called with the [`ActivityMonitorOptions.WithParallel`](ActivityMonitorOptions.cs) option.

 ![Core logger model](../Doc/ActivityModel.png)